kuiper2000/tropical-dynamics/_sources/Climatology/Hadley_cell.md

 # Week 4 and 5: Hadley Cell
 ## Held-Hou Model

-Follow the discussion in previous two weeks, this week, we will look at how energy is residtributed from tropics to other latitudes.
-The early work on general circulation is motivated by the observation from Halley (1686) and Hadley (1735).
-They concluded that the tropical trade wind is part of large-scale ciruclation which redistributes the latitudinal difference in solar energy.
-Even without the upper-troposphere observation during that period, they also predicted the upper troposphere westerly, which is quite impressive.
+Building on the discussions from the past two weeks, this week we will explore how energy is redistributed from the tropics to other latitudes.
+Early studies on general circulation were inspired by observations made by Halley (1686) and Hadley (1735).
+They concluded that the tropical trade winds are part of a large-scale circulation that redistributes solar energy across latitudes.
+Impressively, even without upper-troposphere observations available at that time, they predicted the existence of westerly winds in the upper troposphere.

-The zonal averaged Hadley circulation is shown in {numref}`FIG3-1` (mass stream function).
-The existence of Hadley cell has two main purposes (1) redistributing the meridional potential energy, and (2) conserving the angular momentum.
-We will see this in a minute.
-According to these two purposes, a few interesting features shown in {numref}`FIG3-1` lead to intriguing conclusions.
-First, the maximum ascending motion centers around $5^o$N suggesting the inter-hemisphere imbalance of incoming energy.
-Therefore, the Hadley cell will transport the energy from one hemisphere to the other hemisphere.
-Second, the descending branch is around 30$^o$N, which is relatively asymmetric about the hemisphere.
-(Indeed, if one flips {numref}`FIG1-1` with respect to the equator, a nearly identical incoming shortwave radiation can be found in both hemispheres).
-This implies the energy balance within this region is quite symmetric.
+The zonally averaged Hadley circulation is depicted in {numref}FIG3-1 (mass stream function).
+The Hadley cell serves two main purposes: (1) redistributing meridional potential energy, and (2) conserving angular momentum.
+We'll delve into these shortly.
+Several interesting features shown in {numref}`FIG3-1` lead to notable conclusions.
+First, the maximum ascending motion is centered around $5^o$N, suggesting an imbalance in incoming energy between the hemispheres.
+Consequently, the Hadley cell transports energy from one hemisphere to the other.
+Second, the descending branch is located around 30$^o$N, which is relatively asymmetric between the hemispheres.
+(Indeed, if {numref}`FIG1-1` were flipped about the equator, we would observe nearly identical incoming shortwave radiation in both hemispheres.)
+This suggests a fairly symmetric energy balance within this region.

 ```{figure} ../tropical-dynamics-figures/mass_stream_function.png